steeletyphoon/fundamentals-1/README.md

 functions, exceptions, unit testing, and basic code organization.

 Students gradually learn the same habits, tools, and workflows associated with college computer science programs and technical careers.
-We write code using vim from the command-line the way most experienced professionals do.
+We code using vim from the command-line the way most experienced professionals do.

-Students learn modern Python 3 (not 2.7) for many obvious reasons.
+Students learn modern Python (3.4+ not 2.7) for many obvious reasons.

 # What We Don't Learn